 As a frugal mom, I’m always trying to find a way to save money.
-I’m here to tell you friend, meal planning on a budget has completely revolutionized the way I spend money at the grocery.
-I saved over $300 this month alone compared to last month when we didn’t meal plan.
+I’m here to tell you friend, weekly meal planning has completely revolutionized the way I spend money at the grocery.
+I saved over $400 in one month when I first started cutting our grocery budget by meal planning!

 My Guide to saving TONS of money by meal planning

 Make a list of each breakfast, lunch, and dinner every single day of the week.